How We Reduced Support Tickets by 41%

 prompt=self._build_prompt(query, context),

-temperature=0.7 # Confirmed as a current best practice
+temperature=0.7 # Verify this remains best practice

 )